nowsprinting/test-helper.monkey/README.md

 - **Lifetime**: Running time
 - **DelayMillis**: Delay time between operations
 - **SecondsToErrorForNoInteractiveComponent**: Seconds to determine that an error has occurred when an object that can be interacted with does not exist
-- **TouchAndHoldDelayMillis**: Delay time for touch-and-hold
 - **Random**: Random generator
 - **Logger**: Logger
 - **Gizmos**: Show Gizmos on `GameView` during running monkey test if true
 - **Screenshots**: Take screenshots during running the monkey test if set a `ScreenshotOptions` instance.

-Configurations in `ScreenshotOptions`:

     - **Directory**: Directory to save screenshots.
 If omitted, the directory specified by command line argument "-testHelperScreenshotDirectory" is used.
 If the command line argument is also omitted, `Application.persistentDataPath` + "/TestHelper/Screenshots/" is used.
     - **FilenameStrategy**: Strategy for file paths of screenshot images.
 Default is test case name and four digit sequential number.
     - **SuperSize**: The factor to increase resolution with.
 Default is 1.
     - **StereoCaptureMode**: The eye texture to capture when stereo rendering is enabled.
 Default is `LeftEye`.

+More customize for your project:

+- **IsReachable**: Function returns the `GameObject` is reachable from user or not.
+Default implementation is using Raycaster and includes ScreenPointStrategy (GetScreenPoint function).
+- **IsInteractable**: Function returns the `Component` is interactable or not.
+The default implementation is support for standard Unity UI (uGUI) components.
+- **Operators**: Operators that the monkey invokes.
+Default is ClickOperator, ClickAndHoldOperator, and TextInputOperator.
+There is support for standard Unity UI (uGUI) components.

 ### Annotations for Monkey's behavior